ccollins-21/Bellabeat_Case_Study/README.md

 something along the lines of, “data shows that getting the recommended hours of sleep at night could lead to being more active throughout the day, which may help you with your fitness goals.
-Our Leaf and Time smartwatch, from Bellabeat, will automatically track your night-time sleep.
-Since this is done automatically, there is no need for you to tell the device that you are going to sleep or put it in any kind of sleep mode, making it so easy to track and manage your sleep.
-Reach your fitness goals easier with Bellabeat.”
+Our Leaf and Time smartwatch, from Bellabeat, will not only track your physcial activity throughout the day, but also will **automatically** track your night-time sleep.
+Since this is done automatically, there is no need for you to tell the device that you are going to sleep or put it in any kind of sleep mode, making it easy to track and manage your sleep.
+Our watches automatic sleep tracking feature, alongside its activity tracker, makes the struggle having to manually input everything effortless.
+After all, you may not even track it right, or worse, you forget.
+Never lose track again with your Bellabeat.”